simplybusiness/jimmy/README.md

 **Important note**

 `Rails.application.config.filter_parameters` accepts symbols and regexps.
-For filtering uris, Jimmy will currently match only regexps that are complete strings (ie begin with `^` and end with `$`) and symbols.
+For filtering uris, Jimmy will currently match only regexps that are complete strings (ie begin with `^` and end with `$`) and symbols, but it will treat them as fuzzy-finds - if you have a regexp filter for `^email$` it will also filter out `?email_address`.
+This is in line with how the symbol filters are currently applied.

 #### `logger_stream`